MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

-Going back to the top-down approach to programming what we have done is already create the visual component that the user is interacting with !
+Going back to the top-down approach to programming what we have done is already create the visual component that the user is interacting with.

 The next step is to add the functionality of actually creating a user.
-To do this we need to emit or trigger an event on our server to do ... this event
+To do this we need to emit or trigger an event on our server to do this event.

 ```
    // Code snippet from this project's backend, can be found in server js